ryerson-ggl/covid19-data/README.md

 ## Quick Start

-1. For GGL researchers, datasets can be accessed through our [COVID-19 database](https://github.com/ryerson-ggl/covid19-database)
+1. For GGL researchers, datasets can be accessed through our [COVID-19 database](https://github.com/ryerson-ggl/covid19-database#quick-start)
-2. For open access, download links may be available for some datasets
+2. For open access and the public, download links may be available for some datasets

 ## Available Datasets